clavisound/feather-LoRa32u4-sketches/README.md

 # feather-LoRa32u4-sketches
-Here you can find two sketches for [TTNmapper](http://ttnmapper.org).
+Here you can find three sketches.
+Two for [TTNmapper](http://ttnmapper.org).
 One to use Adafruit Feather LoRa 32u4 with smartphone and one with
 FeatherWing GPS.
-Extra sketch a bike tracker.
+Extra sketch is a bike tracker.

 What is supported:
 1. Deep sleep.
-Map for one month (maybe more) with 350mA battery. - if attached accelerometer
+Map for one month (maybe more) with 350mA battery --- if attached accelerometer
 2. GPS sleep.
-3. Cycle SF - optional
+3. Cycle SF --- optional.
-4. Cycle Power - optional
+4. Cycle Power --- optional.
 5. Respect to TTN limits (30 seconds per day)
-6. Randomness to vary transmissions (to avoid colissions with other static nodes) - optional
+6. Randomness to vary transmissions (to avoid colissions with other static nodes) --- optional.
-7. Info / DEBUG via LED - optional
+7. Info / DEBUG via LED --- optional
-8. Randomnly transmission beetween two predefined SF's. - optional
+8. Randomnly transmission beetween two predefined SF's --- optional.
+9. Transmit only if we are away 50 meteres --- configurable.
-9. Hopefully, more to come!
+10. Hopefully, more to come!

 Debug options:
 1. Debugging via Serial (I hope you will not need this)
 2. PHONEY mode (for debugging - no transmission.
 Emulates some transmission time)
 3. INDOOR mode (more debugging help)
+4. TODO: Send DEBUG data via LoRaWAN.

 ## You need in both
 1. Modify `TinyLoRa.h` according to your region!